overhangio/tutor/docs/plugins.rst

     # 3) Reconfigure and restart the platform
     tutor local quickstart

-For simple changes, it may be extremely easy to create a Tutor plugin: even non-technical users may get started with :ref:`simple yaml plugins <plugins_yaml>`.
+For simple changes, it may be extremely easy to create a Tutor plugin: even non-technical users may get started with :ref:`simple YAML plugins <plugins_yaml>`.

-In the following we learn how to use and create Tutor plugins.
+In the following, we learn how to use and create Tutor plugins.

 Commands
 --------